FilmonK/Metabase_Supabase_Integration/README.md

 <br>

 2. Initialize Your Project:
-   - Run the command supabase init to set up the project folder structure.
+   - Run the command *"supabase init"* to set up the project folder structure.

 <br>